klameer/intellisolve.co.uk_3/README.md

 # Services
+Some of the work we have done in the past.
+Understand business.

 ## Automate Processes
 Is an opportunity to make your processes more efficient.
 Automation can save time and improve the quality of tasks.
 As you can code your computer to complete repetitive tasks.